intel-lab-lkp/linux/Documentation/userspace-api/landlock.rst

 The next step is to restrict the current thread from gaining more privileges (e.g. through a SUID binary).
-We now have a ruleset with the first rule allowing read and execute access to ``/usr`` while denying all other handled accesses for the filesystem, and a second rule allowing HTTPS connections.
+We now have a ruleset with the first rule allowing read and execute access to ``/usr`` while denying all other handled accesses for the filesystem, and two more rules allowing DNS queries.

 .. code-block:: c